Remuneration systems / Remuneration report

 1.4.2.
 One-year variable remuneration

-• implementation of corporate strategy;
+- implementation of corporate strategy;

 The Supervisory Board takes any compliance breaches or other breaches of duty on the part of the respective member of the Board of Management into consideration at its reasonable discretion; this may result in the one-year variable remuneration being reduced or, in the case of serious breaches, not being paid at all.

 If the Supervisory Board gives the performance of a Board of Management member a 100 per cent rating, the relevant member receives 80 per cent of the maximum one-year variable remuneration possible.
 A performance rating of up to 120 per cent may be assigned, resulting in the payment of the maximum one-year variable remuneration possible.
-Where the performance rating is 80 per cent, the Board of Management member receives 60 per cent of the maximum one-year variable remuneration possible.
+Where the performance rating is 80 per cent, the Board of Management member receives 60 per cent of the maximum possible one-year variable remuneration.
 If the performance rating is between 80 per cent and 100 per cent, or between 100 per cent and 120 per cent, the amount of the one-year variable remuneration to be paid must be ascertained in a linear manner.
 No one-year variable remuneration will be paid for a performance rating of less than 80 per cent.

 1.4.3.
 Multi-year variable remuneration

-The multi-year variable remuneration is based on the following criteria: Average development of the net asset value plus dividends distributed and adjusted in the event of capital measures such as capital increases or share buybacks (hereinafter referred to as “CAGR NAV”) and the earnings before taxes of the Fund Investment Services business segment (hereinafter “Fund Investment Services EBT”).
+Multi-year variable remuneration is based on the following two criteria: (i) average development of the net asset value (NAV, calculated using the internal rate of return (“IRR”) plus dividends distributed, and adjusted in the event of capital measures such as capital increases or share buybacks (the “NAV growth rate”) and earnings before taxes of the Fund Investment Services business segment (“earnings from Fund Investment Services“).
 A three-year reference period, comprising the three subsequent financial years, forms the basis for the assessment of these criteria.
 The decisive factor is the extent to which the targets for both criteria, which were determined by the Supervisory Board at the beginning of each three-year period, have been met.
 75 per cent of the multi-year variable remuneration is based on the CAGR NAV criterion and 25 per cent is based on the Fund Investment Services EBT criterion.
 The multi-year variable remuneration may amount to up to 80 per cent of the fixed salary of the respective member of the Board of Management.

 Whether or not the CAGR NAV criterion has been met, and the resulting multi-year variable remuneration, are ascertained as follows (the targets and target achievement rates hereinafter used are for illustrative purposes only, as the targets and target achievement rates determined by the Supervisory Board at the beginning of the relevant three-month period are decisive):